Day-to-Day

 A T4 includes all forms of taxable income and benefits, such as:

-• Wages, salaries, bonuses, commissions, statutory holiday and vacation pay.
+Wages, salaries, bonuses, commissions, statutory holiday, and vacation pay.

-• Taxable benefits, like health spending accounts, gym memberships, or personal use of a company vehicle (basically, anything that the government considers income).
+Taxable benefits, like health spending accounts, gym memberships, or personal use of a company vehicle (basically, anything that the government considers income).

 Note: Income on T4s is reported based on when it was paid, not when it was earned.

-When are T4 slips due?
+Filing T4 slips: When are they due?

+The deadline to issue and file T4 slips and summaries is the last day of February following the tax year.
 A T4 is considered on time if it’s received or postmarked on or before the due date.
 If the last day of February is a weekend or public holiday, it’s due the next business day.

-• In addition to breaking your promise to manage their payroll the right way, your employees will also be delayed in filing their personal income taxes.
+In addition to breaking your promise to manage their payroll the right way, your employees will also be delayed in filing their personal income taxes.

-• An equally unhappy CRA assigns fines starting day one — penalties that multiply by both the number of T4s and days late.
+An equally unhappy CRA assigns fines starting day one — penalties that multiply by both the number of T4s and days late.

 Who gets a copy of the T4 slips?